sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/04_no_code_agents/readme.md

 ## Part 1: Understanding Agents (10 minutes)

-> **👉 Live Demo:** Open [Agent Builder](https://platform.openai.com/playground/agent-builder) now and follow along as we explore concepts together.

-### What is a Chatbot?

-A chatbot answers one question at a time.
-You ask something, it responds, and that's it.
-Think of asking "What's the weather today?" and getting an answer.

 ### What is an Agent?

 [Understand Agents and how they are different from chatbots](./what_is_an_agent.md)